gnelabs/NateTradeOpeningRange/README.md

 ```

 ## Caching, download and save data for a ticker.
+This will collect a years worth of high-resolution intraday prices.
 Note, there must be a cached_data folder present in the main code directory.
 Some securities can take up to 20 minutes to download.
 ``` python
 ticker_to_investigate = 'SPY'